microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/WEX_PGM_8Channels_Patterns_MCC/README.md

 ## Summary

-This project shows how to use the WEX to generate different patterns, and take control of the Timer Counter type E (TCE) pins during run time, without stopping the timer.
-This is extremely useful for applications like for e.g. trapezoidal motor control, where some PWM signals must be forced to low '0' logic depending on the commutation sector.
+This project shows how to use the WEX to generate different patterns and take control of the TCE pins during run time, without stopping the timer.
+This is extremely useful for applications such as the trapezoidal motor control, where some Pulse-Width Modulation (PWM) signals must be forced to low `0` logic depending on the commutation sector.